What Is A Self Build Structural Warranty And Do I Need One?

 Depending on the extent of your contract works insurance, you might need specific cover for the tools being used and stored on your self-build site.
 This could be owned plant or hired-in plant, plus any other materials insurance.

-You’ll need self-build insurance for your building site from the start of construction to completion – though you may be able to extend the cover if the project overruns.
+You’ll need self-build site insurance for your building site from the start of construction to completion – though you may be able to extend the cover if the project overruns.

 Just as most lenders require the reassurance of a structural warranty for any new build property, they’ll also require you to have the proper self-build site insurance throughout construction.
 Lenders will not just accept the contractors policy they’ll want self builder to have their own.
 IN most cases the policy must have the following as a minimum: